The Messenian Wars: How Sparta conquered and enslaved its neighbours

 The First Messenian War, traditionally dated from around 743 to 724 BC, marked the beginning of a long and tumultuous relationship between Sparta and Messenia.

-The war commenced with the Siege of Ampheia, a Messenian city whose fall provided Sparta with a foothold in Messenian territory.
+The war commenced with the Siege of Ampheia, a Messenian city near the border between the two city-states, whose fall provided Sparta with a foothold in Messenian territory.

 From there, the conflict escalated into a full-blown invasion, with Spartan hoplites, organized in their formidable phalanx formation, clashing with Messenian forces who were less well-equipped and less well-trained but fiercely determined to defend their homeland.